CDRT/docs/bios/settings/thinkpad/virtualization.md

 <details><summary>Intel (R) VT-d Feature</summary>

-One of 2 possible states:
+Options:

-1. On – Intel (R) VT-d Feature is Intel (R) Virtualization Technology for Directed I/O. Default, if ‘OS Optimized Defaults’ has value ‘On’.<br>
+1. On – Intel (R) VT-d Feature is Intel (R) Virtualization Technology for Directed I/O. Default, if `OS Optimized Defaults` has value `On`.<br>
-    **Note**.
-It is automatically enabled and cannot be disabled if ‘Kernel DMA Protection’ is enabled.
 2. Off - Intel (R) VT-d Feature is off.
-Default, if ‘OS Optimized Defaults’ has value ‘Off’.
+Default, if `OS Optimized Defaults` has value `Off`.

+!> Automatically enabled, and cannot be disabled if `Kernel DMA Protection` is enabled.

 More information on the [official Intel site](https://software.intel.com/content/www/us/en/develop/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices.html).